 Becoming a United States citizen gives you many advantages over being a lawful permanent resident.
 For example, you may be able to pass your citizenship onto your children.
-Like everything else with immigration, to become a U.S. citizen there is a form to fill out and a fee to be paid.
-Ultimately, your best chance at success will be through the help of an honest, experienced lawyer.
+Like everything else with immigration, to become a U.S. citizen, you must fill out a form and pay a fee.
+Ultimately, your best chance at success will be through the help of an experienced immigration attorney.

 Background Image: Shawl, Mexico